fuzzygroup/blog/_posts/2017-03-16-when-your-font-awesome-etsy-icon-doesn-t-display.md

 title: When Your Font Awesome Etsy Icon Doesn't Display
 category: css
 tags: ["css", "fontawesome"]
+description: If you are having problems with Font Awesome icons displaying then try replacing your Font Awesome Rails gem with the Font Awesome CDN.
 ---
 I'm a fan of [Font Awesome](http://fontawesome.io/) and I think enough of it that it was actually the **first** bit of software I purchased for use on my side project.